-Autism Speaks funds genetic and genomic research that can lead to improved diagnosis and treatment of autism spectrum disorder
+Autism Speaks funds genetic and genomic research that can lead to improved diagnosis and personalized treatment of autism spectrum disorder

-In recent years, research has greatly advanced our understanding of the genetics and genomics of brain development and function.
+Over the last 20 years, research has greatly advanced our understanding of the genetics and genomics of brain development and function.

 The term genetics describes the study of individual genes.
 Made of DNA, genes “code,” or provide instructions, for building the proteins that make up our body and direct its growth and function.

 The related term genomics refers to an individual’s entire set of genes together with the factors that coordinate gene activity at different times and places during development and life.
 Generally speaking, genomic research relies on powerful new technologies.